 Golf Courses In Charlotte: A Course For Any Budget

 Big business and championship golf are commonplace in Charlotte, one southeastern metro area that is a major U.S. financial hotbed.
 It’s most notably home to Bank of America’s corporate headquarters, and it also plays host to the PGA Tour’s Wells Fargo Championship and the 2017 PGA Championship at Quail Hollow.
 Renowned as a top auto racing stop thanks to the Charlotte Motor Speedway, big events are always happening around town.
 The entertainment offerings keep growing, too, with a brand new TopGolf location, which opened in 2017.
-With a growing economy, the choices of golf courses in Charlotte continues to boom.
+With a growing economy, the choices of great golf courses in Charlotte continues to boom.

 As you’d expect from a major economic center, prominent private golf clubs are in abundance.
 Golf course architect Donald Ross, who resided in nearby Pinehurst most of his life, is credited with the design of three esteemed private clubs in Charlotte, including Carolina Golf Club, Myers Park Country Club and Charlotte Country Club.
 But public golf courses—and even a couple golf resorts—can be enjoyed by golfers on any budget.
 Modern architects prolific in the southeast, like Ron Garl, Dan Maples and Tom Jackson, are responsible for much of the modern semi-private and public courses in the area.

 Best Golf Courses In Charlotte: Resort Style Courses